Interesting lessons with a focus on communication

 Table of Contents

 The Busuu language learning app has been around for a while, and for good reason.
 It’s a comprehensive app that helps you improve all aspects of communication: speaking, reading, writing, and listening.
 It may not offer as many languages as some other apps like Mondly or Clozemaster, but the quality of its content is higher.
 Busuu partners with leading brands like Pearson, McGraw Hill, and El País to create useful and engaging exercises.

 Busuu is great for complete beginners to intermediate language learners.
 If you aren’t sure what level you’re at, you can take Busuu’s placement test.
 The app has an ambitious goal of helping you become fully conversational in your target language, and it does a decent job of it.
 But it does have its limitations.

 For example, even though native speakers correct your writing and speaking exercises, you don’t actually speak with anyone.
 That’s why it may be a good idea to practice speaking with a native speaker using platforms like italki or Preply if fluency is your ultimate goal.
 Busuu can still help you build a solid foundation in your target language and improve your communication skills.
 Its price is competitive with most other language apps and the value it provides justifies the cost.

-The Busuu price ranges from $5.41-$13.99 per month, and it depends on how long your subscription is and which features you want to use.
+A subscription to Busuu Premium costs $13.95 per month, but costs less per month if you buy a longer subscription.
 In general, the price of Busuu is competitive with other language apps like Babbel and Drops.
 A lot of language apps usually have a price somewhere in this range, but not all of them offer as many features as Busuu.

 Busuu Free vs Premium